firezone/firezone/docs/docs/administer/upgrade.md

 Occasionally problems arise.
 If you hit any, please let us know by [filing an issue](https://github.com/firezone/firezone/issues/new/choose).

+## Upgrading from 0.2.x to 0.3.x

+**Note**: Starting with version 0.3.0, Firezone no longer stores device private keys on the server.
+Any existing devices should continue to function as-is, but you will not be able to re-download or view these configurations in the Firezone Web UI.

 ## Upgrading from 0.1.x to 0.2.x

 Firezone 0.2.x contains some configuration file changes that will need to be